 It used to be that a sincere “I’m sorry” was accompanied by a bouquet of flowers and a heartfelt card.
 Then life went back to normal.

-And for companies, rectifying a mistake usually meant a apology by the CEO and a conscientious program set up to rectify whatever wrong the company was apologizing for so it would never happen again.
+And for companies, rectifying a mistake usually meant a generic apology by the CEO and a conscientious program set up to rectify whatever wrong the company was apologizing for so it would never happen again.

 Image of stressed business owner.

-But that was before armed every critic with a and an unlimited data plan with a very loud megaphone.
+But that was before armed every critic with a smartphone and an unlimited data plan with a very loud megaphone.
 Today’s companies are finding that it’s very expensive to overcome the damage that their own mistakes can create.
 Especially when their errors are broadcast around the world by a few irate customers.

-The Wall Street Journal estimates that Wells Fargo’s “Earn Back Your ” TV spot cost the bank $21.5 million since May 5. has spent nearly $30 million since April 25.
+estimates that Wells Fargo’s “Earn Back Your ” TV spot cost the bank $21.5 million since May 5. has spent nearly $30 million since April 25.
 And has spent almost $10 million since May 14.
 All to say, “we’re sorry.”

 According to Wells Fargo’s chief officer, Jamie Moldafsky, crises “can take on a life of their own in the social world.
 That is a fundamental shift.”